-You’ll need to wait for the process to complete, the length of which will depend on how many apps you’ve installed.
+You’ll need to wait for the process to complete.
+How long this takes will depend on how many apps you’ve installed.

 Consider refreshing Windows 10 the second string to your bow.
-If your computer is running slow, if you find it crashes or freezes regularly, this is the option to take if you don’t have the time to back up your settings and personal folders first.
+If your computer is running slow, and crashes or freezes regularly, this is the option to take.
+It’s ideal if you don’t have the time to back up your settings and personal folders first.

-Again, if you cannot boot into Windows 10, this option is available from the Advanced Mode screen.
+As before, if Windows 10 won’t boot and you want to perform a factory reset, the option is available from the Advanced Mode screen.
 After booting into Advanced Options, go to Troubleshoot > Reset this PC and you’ll find the options as discussed above.